Sparklight77/Raylib-armv7-DRM/README.md

 ---

-Warnings

-> Warning: The workflow assumes availability of cross-toolchains on Ubuntu runners (gcc-arm-linux-gnueabihf and gcc-aarch64-linux-gnu).
-If you customize runners, ensure these packages are installed.
+> Info: The workflow assumes availability of cross-toolchains on Ubuntu runners (gcc-arm-linux-gnueabihf and gcc-aarch64-linux-gnu).
+If you customize runners, ensure these packages are installed

----

-Info

 > Info: The tarball contains the following structure: